BookmDan/CS440_Assign1/README.md

 4. Model-Based Reflex Agent

-The ModelBasedReflexAgent maintains an internal model of the environment and updates it based on percepts.
+The ModelBasedReflexAgent will attempt to clean its cell if it is dirty.
+If its adjacent cell is dirty, it will move to it to clean it.
+The agent maintains an internal model of the environment and updates it based on percepts.
 It chooses actions to clean all dirty cells efficiently.

 # Acknowledgements
 We used https://github.com/aimacode/aima-python as a starting reference point.